bobojiang26/PRET-optimized/README.md

 ### Dataset Files
 * The class.json contains the class names (e.g. {"Adenocarcinoma, NOS": 1, "Squamous cell carcinoma, NOS": 2}).
 * The label.txt contains file names with slide labels (e.g. xxx.svs,1).
-* The images and anno folders storage WSIs and annotations (via software ImageScope), respectively.
+* The images and anno folders store WSIs and annotations (via software ImageScope), respectively.

-### Script Explaination:
+### Script Explanation:
 * The scripts/batch_run.py firstly invokes core/feature_extractor.py for feature extraction.
-Then it generate running commands for target datasets, methods, prompts, and tasks.
+Then it generates running commands for target datasets, methods, prompts, and tasks.
-* The scripts/run.py generates command to invoke the core/main.py to run a specific task with repeat experiments (e.g., ESCC-screening-imgLabel).
+* The scripts/run.py generates a command to invoke the core/main.py to run a specific task with repeated experiments (e.g., ESCC-screening-imgLabel).
-* The core/feature_extractor.py extract patch features, we have implemented some other foundation models.
-Some models require to save their code in the home folder, and some models use huggingface to download.
+* The core/feature_extractor.py extracts patch features, we have implemented some other foundation models.
+Some models require saving their code in the home folder, and some models use huggingface to download.
 * The core/modules.py contains the implementation of core modules, including tagger, miner, classifier, aggregator, pos pocessor.
-* The core/main.py is the main code, involving our method and baselines to evaluate multiple shot and repeats.
+* The core/main.py is the main code, involving our method and baselines to evaluate multiple shots and repeats.

 ### Extensive Datasets
 * The CAMELYON16-C simulates scan corruptions using the same slides of CAMELYON16, uncommand "RandomDistortions" in the core/feature_extractor.py to activate it.
 Besides, copy the dataset and data_info file from CAEMLYON16 to CAEMLYON16C.